Why One Aspiring Doctor Thinks Starting Medical School in January Made All the Difference

 “I did also apply to a Canadian medical school, and SGU’s Why Wait initiative gave me a financial safety net in case I was accepted into that school,” she explains.

-The Why Wait Medical School initiative at SGU offers applicants the opportunity to get a head start on their MD program in January.
+The Why Wait Medical School Opportunity at SGU offers applicants the opportunity to get a head start on their MD program in January.
 If they are subsequently accepted to and enroll in an MD or DO program at a US or Canadian medical school the following fall, all SGU tuition and administrative fees will be reimbursed.
 This offers a low-risk path for future physicians to get a jump start on their career.

 Dr. Beaulieu says it was actually very easy to take advantage of this initiative.
 There’s minimal amount of additional effort involved—students need only accept the terms and conditions and then sign the accompanying form.